-The WAF audit log page displays all configuration changes made to your WAF.
-You can use this page to determine who made certain types of configuration changes to the WAF, and when the changes were made.
-The line items indicate when rules were set to log or block, when they were updated, and whether they were disabled.
+The WAF audit history page displays all changes made to your WAF.
+You can use this page to determine who made certain types of changes to the WAF and when the changes were made.
+The line items indicate when rules were set to log or block, when they were updated, and when firewall versions are cloned or deployed.

 Some entries contain information about the WAF's OWASP properties.
 To learn more about the OWASP properties, refer to the OWASP properties section.

-You may see OWASP properties referenced on the WAF audit log page.
+You may see OWASP properties referenced on the WAF audit history page.
 The table below contains a list of all available properties and their descriptions.
-The properties shown here reflect changes made by altering the settings in the OWASP object.
+The properties shown here reflect changes made by altering the settings in the firewall version.

 |Allowed HTTP versions||HTTP versions that a client is allowed to use.|

 |Allowed HTTP methods||HTTP methods that a client is allowed to use.|